U.S. Route 3: Interstate 93 concurrency through the Franconia Notch State Park (Lincoln – Franconia)

+Northernmost end (Franconia – Pittsburg)

 US 3 separates from I-93 at exit 35, shortly north of the northern park boundary in Franconia.
 From there, NH 141 branches northwest and US 3 heads north and east toward Twin Mountain and a junction with US 302.
 This portion of the road is noted for fairly frequent moose sightings, especially during sunrise and sunset when moose are particularly active.

 Heading north from Twin Mountain, US 3 passes through the village of Carroll, where NH 115 branches to the northeast and US 3 bears to the northwest and the town of Whitefield.
 In the center of Whitefield, NH 142 branches to the northwest and NH 116 crosses, running roughly southwest to northeast.
 US 3 continues north to Lancaster, where it joins US 2 in the town center, and where NH 135 branches off to the west.
 After US 2 leaves to the west, US 3 continues north, roughly paralleling the course of the Connecticut River (which also forms the border with Vermont), through Northumberland and Groveton, where NH 110 ends.
 North of Groveton, US 3 continues to follow the river, through Stratford, North Stratford, and Columbia, until it reaches Colebrook, where it crosses NH 26 and meets the southern terminus of NH 145.
 Still following the Connecticut River north, US 3 passes through portions of Stewartstown and Clarksville.
 In Stewartstown, the road turns more directly east (still following the Connecticut River, which is no longer a boundary), before resuming a northeasterly direction through Pittsburg.
 Its last major intersection is at the northern terminus of NH 145.
 US 3 continues north for another 22 mi, eventually reaching the Pittsburg–Chartierville Border Crossing, where the road crosses into Chartierville, Quebec, and becomes Quebec Route 257.

 In total, US 3 runs along the Connecticut River and its source lakes for approximately 70 mi.
 Sections of US 3 in Colebrook are named after Scott E. Phillips and Leslie G. Lord, members of the New Hampshire State Police killed in the line of duty on August 19, 1997.